Who can submit it?

 Once we receive your proposal, our community organizers will review it.
 We tend to open dialogue with every person or organization that submits a proposal, trying to avoid duplicates and fostering participation, diversity, accessibility, and inclusion.
 One of our community organizers will get back to you as soon as the review has been completed.

 What happens after my proposal has been accepted?

 After your proposal is accepted, the publicly shareable data will be published on this website as part of the Metaverse Safety Week agenda and promoted through our channels.

-Any sensitive information that you submit (such as your email address and accessibility requirements) is redacted from public view, and can only be seen by our team.
+Any sensitive information you submit (such as your email address and accessibility requirements) is redacted from public view and can only be seen by our team.